By Rick McNary on May 31, 2016

 “I learned bartering from my parents who owned cattle ranches in Colorado and farms in Kansas,” Tiya Tonn-Oppold, owner and operator, says.
 “But Dad wanted his operations in one state so they traded for the Satchel Creek Ranch near Rosalia.
 Then one day I was telling our optometrist about our cattle and we soon started bartering eye glasses for beef.
 Later, his assistant asked if she could buy some from us, and Satchel Creeks Steaks became a business.”

 The business grew over time as consumers became more interested in locally grown food and grass-fed beef.
-Although the national rate of beef consumption has decreased slightly, according to USDA reports, there is steady growth in farmers and ranchers participating in local food systems.
+Although the national rate of beef consumption has decreased slightly, according to USA reports, there is steady growth in farmers and ranchers participating in local food systems.
 To encourage that growth, the USDA has developed several Know Your Farmer, Know Your Food programs.

 “I’m convinced that God made the Flint Hills because he loves people so much that he wants them to have the best beef possible,” Tiya says.
 “The prairie grasses are some of the sweetest in the world and the reason why our beef tastes so good.
 We do a lot of things to improve our herd, but you just can’t beat the native grasses.”